CSB5/hospital_microbiome_explorer/README.md

 ## Citation

 Chng *et al*.
 (2020).
-Cartography of opportunistic pathogens and antibiotic resistance genes in a tertiary hospital environment.
-Nature Medicine.
+Cartography of opportunistic pathogens and antibiotic resistance genes in a tertiary hospital environment. *In press*.

 ## Contact